techidaily/site-screen-mirror/source/_posts/in-2024-best-3-realme-12-proplus-5g-emulator-for-mac-to-run-your-wanted-android-apps-drfone-by-drfone-android.md

 - • App developer can test their apps on the desktop before sending it to the Google Play Store for user reviewing.
 - • Some Emulator supports battery and GPS widgets.
 So, developers can test their apps based on the battery performance and can also test how their apps will work on different geographical locations.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rBnnLFJbvr4?si=LlHYrYlOBp7NLMec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2.
 Top 3 Android Emulator for Mac

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 BlueStacks